Cẩm Phả: XX century

 Though the port of Cẩm Phả has a general maximum draft of 4.8 metres, it has a separate coal loading terminal with a dredged depth of 6.1 metres and a channel depth of 7.1 metres.
 This allows ships of up to 10 metres draft to load due to the tidal range in the port.
 The coal loading terminal is 299 metres long, and can accommodate ships that are 165 metres in length, at an average loading rate of 6,000 tonnes per day.

+XXI century

+On 21 February 2012, Cẩm Phả was upgraded from the town to the city.